lukefitzwolfgang/icatproject/ops/icat42/test42/readme.txt

 Jar files:
 One jar file contains the icat-client jar for the version of ICAT.
-The other jar file contains a compiled version of a small set of tests for this version of ICAT.
+Another jar file contains a compiled version of a small set of tests for this version of ICAT.
+Another jar file contains code for creating the certificate trust store.

 Properties files:
 Each of the properties files contains the connection information for an icat.
 The choice of the name of the file is not significant, but its contents are important.